monocle2ai/docs/documentation/What-is-monocle.md

 - Submit issues and enhancements requests via Github issues

 ### Contribute
 - Monocle is community based open source project.
 We welcome your contributions.
-Please refer to the CONTRIBUTING and CODE_OF_CONDUCT for guidelines.
-The [contributor's guide](CONTRIBUTING.md) provides technical details of the project.